Best Video Censor Tools Compared (2026): AI, Free, and Paid Options

 4. Apple iMovie

-Best for: Mac/iPhone users who need basic edits
+Best for: Apple-device users who need simple edits and only occasional censoring.

 Strengths: